 Tuesday 17 March 2026 Host: Andrea WeisseSpeakers: Hollie Hindley (Centre for Engineering Biology) and Rodrigo Molina (CDT in AI for Biomedical Innovation).
 Title: Tackling antibiotic resistance through uncertainty quantification in a stochastic model of RNA repair.
 Abstract: Antibiotic resistance is a major global health threat.
 Understanding the mechanism of resistance is essential for developing strategies to combat it.
 An RNA-repair mechanism, the Rtc system, enables cells to rescue growth and survive treatment by conferring transient resistance to ribosome-targeting antibiotics, yet the mechanisms underpinning this resistance remain obscure.
 Observed cell-to-cell heterogeneity in E. coli rtc expression motivated a stochastic model of Rtc-regulated repair of translational RNAs.
 Here, we apply simulation-based inference to quantify the uncertainty around a key parameter of this model.
 Our results from two methods (rejection ABC with regression adjustment and neural posterior estimation) show little difference between the antibiotic-treated and untreated conditions.
 This motivates further work on model-guided experimental design to simulate the system more reliably and ultimately help design strategies for inhibiting Rtc-induced resistance.
 Mar 17 2026 13.00 - 14.00 Tuesday 17 March 2026 Speaker: Hollie Hindley (Centre for Engineering Biology) and Rodrigo Molina (CDT in AI for Biomedical Innovation).
-IF, G.07
+IF, G.07 This article was published on Tuesday 10 March 2026

 Tuesday 17 March 2026 Host: Andrea WeisseSpeakers: Hollie Hindley (Centre for Engineering Biology) and Rodrigo Molina (CDT in AI for Biomedical Innovation).
 Title: Tackling antibiotic resistance through uncertainty quantification in a stochastic model of RNA repair.
 Abstract: Antibiotic resistance is a major global health threat.
 Understanding the mechanism of resistance is essential for developing strategies to combat it.
 An RNA-repair mechanism, the Rtc system, enables cells to rescue growth and survive treatment by conferring transient resistance to ribosome-targeting antibiotics, yet the mechanisms underpinning this resistance remain obscure.
 Observed cell-to-cell heterogeneity in E. coli rtc expression motivated a stochastic model of Rtc-regulated repair of translational RNAs.
 Here, we apply simulation-based inference to quantify the uncertainty around a key parameter of this model.
 Our results from two methods (rejection ABC with regression adjustment and neural posterior estimation) show little difference between the antibiotic-treated and untreated conditions.
 This motivates further work on model-guided experimental design to simulate the system more reliably and ultimately help design strategies for inhibiting Rtc-induced resistance.
 Mar 17 2026 13.00 - 14.00 Tuesday 17 March 2026 Speaker: Hollie Hindley (Centre for Engineering Biology) and Rodrigo Molina (CDT in AI for Biomedical Innovation).
-IF, G.07
+IF, G.07 This article was published on Tuesday 10 March 2026

 Mar 17 2026 13.00 - 14.00 Tuesday 17 March 2026 Speaker: Hollie Hindley (Centre for Engineering Biology) and Rodrigo Molina (CDT in AI for Biomedical Innovation).